jonathanwvd/awesome-industrial-datasets/README.md

 Their work provided useful reference points during the development of this project.

-## Contribution Guidelines

-Thank you for considering contributing to our repository.

-### How You Can Contribute
-You can contribute in several ways:
+## Suggest a New Dataset

-- **Suggest a New Dataset**: Propose a new dataset by creating an issue under the "Enhancement" label in the Issues tab.
+Thank you for helping improve this repository.
+To suggest a dataset, please open an issue under the "Enhancement" label in the Issues tab.
-- **Add a Dataset**: Create a JSON file describing a dataset and submit a pull request to add it to the repository.
-- **Suggest Changes**: You can suggest improvements through the Issues tab or directly edit the JSON files and submit your changes via a pull request.

-### Adding a Dataset
-Before adding a new dataset, please ensure that it is unique and not already included in the repository.
+Before suggesting a dataset, please check that it is not already included in the catalog.
+In the issue, include:

-To add a dataset:
-1. Create a JSON file that accurately describes the dataset, following the existing JSON structure and the controlled values in [`DATASET_TAXONOMY.md`](DATASET_TAXONOMY.md).
-2. Place this JSON file in the `json/manual` folder.

-#### Updating Documentation
-To update the documentation (Markdown and HTML files) and refresh the README:
-1. Run the `generate_documentation.py` script located in the root of the repository.
-This script will:
-   - Generate Markdown files in the `markdown` folder.
-   - Generate HTML files in the `html` folder.
-   - Update the `README.md` file and `datasets.csv` with the latest Version 2 datasets table.

-### Making a Pull Request
-Please adhere to these guidelines when submitting a pull request:
-- **Check for Duplicates**: Ensure your contribution is unique and not already included.
-- **Submit Separate Pull Requests**: Submit individual pull requests for each suggestion or dataset.
-- **Follow the format**: Use our JSON template for datasets and maintain readability and structure in documentation.
+- Dataset name.
+- Official dataset page, repository, paper, or download link.
+- Short description of the industrial domain and use case.
+- Any known license, access restrictions, size, year, and annotation details.

+Dataset additions are reviewed and incorporated into the repository metadata during catalog updates.